MicrosoftDocs/ai-builder/ai-builder-docs/administer.md

 Some AI Builder features are released for general availability.
 Others remain in preview release status.

-Preview features appear on the build page with the **Preview** label.
+Preview features appear on the explore page with the **Preview** label.
 In the Power Platform admin center, administrators control whether users have access to preview features.

 By default, the **AI Builder preview models** feature is enabled for any eligible environment.
 Eligible environments must have Microsoft Dataverse and be in a [supported region](availability-region.md).
 If the environment isn't eligible, the **AI Builder preview models** feature doesn't appear in the Power Platform admin center.